transprogrammer/rodhaj/README.md

 Discord requires us to make one of these.

-There isn't anything to note, as no personal data is stored.
+No personal data is stored, and nothing else to note.